nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-The first rental information of the first client will be edited, specifically address will be edited from "Blk 321 Ang Mo Kio Ave 3, #09-123" to "729 Woodlands Circle #01-47".
+The first rental information of the first client will be edited, specifically address will be edited from `Blk 321 Ang Mo Kio Ave 3, #09-123` to `729 Woodlands Circle #01-47`.

 </box>